-Meteorological Office Alert level Level 1 (GREEN) Level 2 (YELLOW) Level 3 (AMBER) Level 4 (RED) carers, volunteers and care workers.
+Level 1 Level 2 Level 3 Level 4 (GREEN) (YELLOW) (AMBER) carers, volunteers and care workers.
 Action should be targeted at people with mobility or mental health problems or receiving medication likely to give rise to heat-related risks, and those living in accommodation that cannot easily be kept cool.
-Lead Nurse / Head of Department / Service team leaders Business as usual.
+(RED) Lead Nurse / Head of Department / Service team leaders Business as usual.
 As death rates rise soon after temperature increases, with many deaths occurring in the first two days of a heat wave, this is an important stage at which to ensure readiness and swift action to reduce harm from a potential heat wave.
-All staff should ensure that Establish communication with your service area "Bronze" coordination team, and ensure staff are aware of the route to escalate concerns.
-On receipt of an amber alert the information must be cascaded to all staff to ensure that high risk At this level, illness and death may occur among the fit and healthy, not just in those at-risk individuals, and will require a multi-sector response at national and regional levels.
-Formally cascade confirmation that Major Incident has been declared 030/3/18/18/5/5/5/5/5/5/5/5/5/5/5/5/5/5/5/5/5 high risk patients are identified and monitored.
-Where appropriate they or patients are monitored in accordance with predetermined care plans. molacili nao poon accidi ca
+All staff should ensure that high risk patients are identified and monitored.
+Where appropriate they or Establish communication with your service area "Bronze" coordination team, and ensure staff are aware of the route to escalate concerns.
+On receipt of an amber alert the information must be cascaded to all staff to ensure that high risk patients are monitored in accordance with pre- determined care plans.
+At this level, illness and death may occur among the fit and healthy, not just in those at-risk individuals, and will require a multi-sector response at national and regional levels.
+Formally cascade confirmation that Major Incident has been declared